ademkarakaya/stereotracker/README.md

 ### Setup
 There are a couple of things you need before you can start the application.
 It is expected that you have the latest version of MATLAB (R2020a at the time of writing this):

-Firstly, download the computer vision toolbox from MATLAB.
+Firstly, download the computer vision toolbox and Parallel Computing toolbox from MATLAB.
 Once that is done, follow the steps to operate the following [support package](https://www.mathworks.com/help/vision/ug/install-and-use-computer-vision-toolbox-opencv-interface.html) that allows for OpenCV in C++ written MEX files.
 You need to ensure you have the correct compiler for this to work and to link it to MATLAB.
 I suggest you use [this video](https://www.mathworks.com/videos/using-opencv-with-matlab-97710.html) if you're getting stuck.
+To note, this whole project was performed on Windows...

 | Operating System | Compiler                                                          |
 |------------------|-------------------------------------------------------------------|